 Also Read: How to Get And Use Windows 10 Media Creation Tool

-Prioritize the installation and updating of all your security-related software.
-It’s vital to ensure that your anti-virus software is fully up-to-date before introducing any additional applications.
 This precaution helps uncover any malware that might be concealed within other applications, especially if your virus signatures are not current.

 Also Read: How to Keep Your Software Up to Date

 Even if you have confidence in the cleanliness of your data files, it’s prudent to conduct virus scans on your data backup disks before reintegrating them into your system.
-This added layer of scrutiny ensures that no lurking threats are inadvertently introduced.

-Once your system is in pristine condition, it’s wise to generate a comprehensive backup.
-This precautionary measure can significantly expedite future recovery processes in case of similar incidents.
 Consider utilizing a backup tool that produces a bootable hard drive image as part of your backup strategy to streamline and accelerate future recoveries.

 Hackers often spread through one person to target their network.
 They use your email to send messages that seem trustworthy.
-So, before unintentionally spreading a virus, protect your close contacts and inform them to stop the attack.

 Also Read: Digital Privacy: Tips on How to Protect Yourself on the Internet

-How to Prevent Hacker Attacks When Your PC Is Turned Off
+How to Prevent Hacker Attacks When Your PC is Turned Off

 While a turned-off computer is less susceptible to hacking, there are still additional security measures you can put in place to make remote hacking impossible: